-Y V0 n, y W0 n, upsample by 2, follow it with a sum and difference operator but remember there is Z inverse there and this is what is added.
+Y V0 N, Y W0 N, upsample by 2, follow it with a sum and difference operator but remember the reason is Z inverse there and this is what is added.

 So, if you see, if you like, you can bring the addition here, does not matter.
-So, look at what is happening.
-What is the operator acting on y V0, what is the operator acting on this branch?
+So, let us look at what is happening.
+What is the operator acting on Y V0, what is the operator acting on this branch?
 This branch comes here with a transmissal of 1 like this and a transmissal of Z inverse like this and this branch comes here with the transmissal of 1 like this and transmissal of - Z inverse like this.
 So, in other words, what we have is the following structure with which we shall then conclude today's lecture and look more deeply in the next.

 The structure which we have is this.
 We have an upsampler, we have a 1 + Z inverse operator coming there and a - Z inverse +1 operator coming here.
-And these are being added to produce yn.
-We shall delve further into this structure in the next lecture.
-But what we have done just done a minute ago is to construct a synthetic filter bank for the Haar multiresolution analysis.
+And these are being added to produce YN.
+We shall delve further into this structure in the next lecture but what we have done just done a minute ago is to construct a synthetic filter bank for the Haar multiresolution analysis.
 We shall build this further in the lecture to follow.
 Thank you.

-"Professor - student conversation starts"
+Prof-student conversation starts.

-Hello everyone, I am Nikunj Patel.
+Hello everyone, I am Nikunj Patel I am CS of this course.
 You can ask any questions or doubts if you have regarding the material covered in the class.